microsoft/live-share/docs/getting-started.md

 2. **Sign in from within your IDE/editor**

-    If you have not already, sign into Visual Studio Live Share.
+    Once you've been accepted into the preview, sign into Visual Studio Live Share with the credentials you used to sign-up.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
-Be sure to use the same sign in information you used to sign up.

 3. **Start a collaboration session**

-    Once you've been accepted into the preview, open a folder, project, or solution, and simply click the "Share" button or status bar icon within your tool and an invite link will be automatically copied to your clipboard.
+     Open a folder, project, or solution, and simply click the "Share" button (VS) / status bar icon (VS Code) in your tool and an invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allow others to join a new collaboration session that shares contents of these folders with them.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

-	You will also see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
+	You will also see the "Share" button / status bar icon transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.

-    Note that if you need to get the invite link again after you've started sharing, you can copy it to the clipboard once again by doing the following:
+    Note that if you need to get the invite link again after you've started sharing, you access it again as follows:

-	- **VS:** Click on the Share / Session State button and select "Copy Link"
+	- **VS:** Click on the share / session state button and select "Copy Link"
 	- **VS Code**: Click the session state status bar icon and select "Invite Others (Copy Link)".

 4. **Send someone the invite link**

-    Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately working with them!

-    > **Note:** The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the private limited preview.
+    Send the link over e-mail, Slack, Skype, etc. and once they joins you can begin immediately working with them!
+The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the private limited preview.

-5. **Share and collaborate**

 That's it!!
-Your colleague can now use this link to download Visual Studio Live Share if they have not already and join the collaboration session with you!

 ## Joining a collaboration session